imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/tails-os/generating-bip39-phrases-and-passcodes.md

 6. Open KeePassX (Applications → Favorites → KeePassX).
 7. Start or open an existing KeePassX database
 <ul>
-    <li>If you are starting a new KeePassX database, please look at the chapter "Using KeePassX To Generate Secure Passphrases".</li>
+    <li>If you are starting a new KeePassX database, please look at the chapter <a href="/awesome">"Using KeePassX To Generate Secure Passphrases"</a>.</li>
 </ul>
 9. Select “Entries → Add New Entry...”, select a strong title and select “gen”.
 10. Select Random Tab and all options except White Spaces.